 5. Clean appliances

 Make a bowl with hot soapy water (I use dish soap).
-Scrub the tops sides and doors.
+Scrub the sides and doors as well as the top.
 Make sure to clean the soap dispenser as well.
 You may need to use bleach to remove mildew or mold that may build upon the gasket around your washing machine door.

 Use a vacuum to clean out the lint trap on your dryer.
 If needed, use a crevice tool to get into small cracks